home-assistant/home-assistant.io/source/_components/device_tracker.markdown

 ## {% linkable_title `known_devices.yaml` %}

 <p class='note warning'>
 As of 0.94 `known_devices.yaml` is being phased out, and no longer used by all trackers.
-Depending on the component you use this section may no longer apply.
+Depending on the integration you use this section may no longer apply.
 This includes the mobile app, OwnTracks, GeoFency, GPSLogger, and Locative.
 </p>

 Once `device_tracker` is enabled, a file will be created in your config dir named `known_devices.yaml`.
 Edit this file to adjust which devices to be tracked.